Wiros9/book/docs/dev/translate/index.rst

 Set up a site
 -------------

+Let's say for example that you want to translate to *Spanish*.

+Don't simply translate all the messages in the :xfile:`django.po` files because

+- some translations depend on the context.
+It's better that you see where a message is being used before you decide how to translate it.

+- you won't need to translate *all* the messages.
+It's more efficient to focus on the most important ones.

-During translation you should use a demo project to see your work while you are evolving.
-Don't simply translate all the messages and believe that your translations will be correct.
+That's why we recommend that you use a demo project to see your work while you are evolving.

-:mod:`lino`
-:mod:`lino_xl`
-:mod:`lino_noi`

 Go to some local project directory (e.g. the one you created in :ref:`dev.install`)::

   $ go first

-Let's say for example that you want to translate to *Spanish*.

 Change your project's :xfile:`settings.py` file once more so that it looks as follows: